wknclizu/hugo-simple-theme/CUSDIS.md

 This Hugo Simple theme includes built-in support for [Cusdis](https://cusdis.com), a lightweight, privacy-friendly comment system.

+## Priority

+**Note: If both Twikoo and Cusdis are configured, the system will prioritize Twikoo.
+To use Cusdis, ensure that Twikoo's `env_id` parameter is not configured.**

 ## Setup

 1. **Sign up for Cusdis**: Visit [cusdis.com](https://cusdis.com) and create an account